janjagusch/dend-01-data-modeling-postgres/README.md

 # Data Modeling Project

-This is my solution for the first project in the [Data Engineering Nanodegree at Udactiy ](https://eu.udacity.com/course/data-engineer-nanodegree--nd027).
+This is my solution for the first project in the [Data Engineering Nanodegree at Udacity ](https://eu.udacity.com/course/data-engineer-nanodegree--nd027).
 The goal was to design a star schema data warehouse and implement ETL processes for a music streaming startup.

 ## Getting Started